gocodee-team/lib-demo/README.md

 <code>import 'GocodeeLibDemoModule' from 'gocodee-lib-demo'</code>

 # License
-This is open source library serve for the education.
+This project is a open source library of GOCODEE team in onder to serve for the education.
 All the example in this project is free to use for education purpose.